egig/egig.github.io/_posts/2019-11-22-at-the-end-you-should-do-it-your-self.md

 [![What Happens when Compensating Requests Fail?](https://firebasestorage.googleapis.com/v0/b/primarily-49b38.appspot.com/o/Screen%20Shot%202019-11-22%20at%2013.15.38.png?alt=media&token=59b9b770-a09c-40d2-af1e-aabece2387ef)](<https://www.youtube.com/watch?v=xDuwrtwYHu8>)

 Got this conference talk, the presentation is pretty clear.
 I get the idea that certain request must have its compensating request.
-And I think I get somethng related to my problem.
+And I think I get something related to my problem.
 At arrount minute 21.40, this slide "What Happens when Compensating Requests Fail ?", the presenter said

 "...because they can fail we need to be able to retry them indefinitely until they succeed..."